aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XML to PPS on Android via Java" h2="Transform XML to PPS within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XML to PPS conversion feature inside your Android applications by using two simple steps.
-In the first step you can export XML to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+<h2>Why to Convert</h2>
+XML to PPS conversion is an important feature for Android applications.
+It allows users to export XML data into a PPS format, which is a presentation format that can be used to create slideshows.
+This is useful for creating presentations that can be shared with others or used for other purposes.

+<h2>How Aspose.Total Helps for XML to PPS Conversion</h2>
+Aspose.Total for Android via Java is a package that provides two APIs for XML to PPS conversion.
+The first API is Aspose.PDF for Android via Java, which can be used to export XML to PPTX.
+The second API is Aspose.Slides for Android via Java, which can be used to convert PPTX to PPS.
+Both APIs are included in the Aspose.Total package, making it easy to integrate XML to PPS conversion into Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}